What is Tax Advice in Business? A Tax Strategies Guide

 2. Take Advantage of Tax Deductions

-- Understand which expenses are deductible and keep all receipts for things like business travel, office supplies, and utilities.
+- Understand which expenses are deductible and keep all receipts for items such as business travel, office supplies, and utilities.

 3. Stay Up-to-Date on Tax Laws